3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

    <p><img src="http://www.3liz.com/assets/img/logo.png"/></p>

-.. seealso:: Chapter :ref:`media_in_lizmap` for more details on the use of documents in the directory media.
+.. seealso:: Chapter :ref:`media-in-lizmap` for more details on the use of documents in the directory media.

 Creating simple themes
 ===============================================================

-Starting from Lizmap-Web-Client version 2.10, it is possible to create themes for all maps of a repository or for a single map.
-This function needs to be activated by the administrator and uses the directory ``media`` :ref:`media_in_lizmap`.
+Starting from Lizmap Web Client version 2.10, it is possible to create themes for all maps of a repository or for a single map.
+This function needs to be activated by the administrator and uses the directory ``media`` :ref:`media-in-lizmap`.

 The principle is: